kaBeech/tensort/README.md

 In Beyond Efficiency, Ackley augmented Mergesort and Quicksort with what he called "cheap hacks" in order to give them a boost in robustness to get them to compare with Bubblesort.
-This amounted to adding a quarum system to the unpredictable comparison operator and choosing the most-agreed-apon answer.
+This amounted to adding a quorum system to the unpredictable comparison operator and choosing the most-agreed-upon answer.

 I agree that adding a quorum for the unpredictable comparison operator is a bit of a cheap hack, or at least a post-hoc solution to a known problem.
 Instead of